Piedmont began Embraer-145 regional jets revenue service for American Airlines in February of 2016.

 “Although we are welcoming new fleet, we must remember that safety really means being compliant with our stated procedures,” Hogg included.
 “I appreciate all of our employees’ endless dedication to remaining compliant and keeping our passengers, employees and aircraft safe.”

-Piedmont is in the process of retiring the Dash 8, with the final Dash 8 -300 flight scheduled for July 4, 2018.
-The final flight will be passenger service from Charlotte to Piedmont headquarters in Salisbury, Maryland.
+Piedmont retired the Dash 8-300 on for July 4, 2018.
+The final flight was passenger service from Charlotte to Piedmont headquarters in Salisbury, Maryland.